pagedMov/wumbot/README.md

 # wumbot
 This is a discord bot I set up that will allow my friends some level of control over my personal server through discord

-Currently it only generates links to stream shows that I have downloaded, but planned functionality includes:
+Current functionality:
+-generates stream urls via interaction between the discord.py api and plexapi -keeps track of user sessions to easily resume where the user left off -basic controls for choosing episodes

+planned features:
--starting and stopping game servers
+-starting and stopping video game servers

--keeping track of show sessions and remembering what episodes each session left off on

--other stuff later probably
+-some other stuff probably

 Dependencies: